kyclark/bioinformatics_primer/book.md

 The `parallel` version looks out of order because the jobs are run as quickly as possible in whatever order that happens.
 \newpage

-# Chapter 61: BLAST Pipeline in Python
+# Chapter 62: BLAST Pipeline

 Everyone needs a thneed.

 \newpage

-# Chapter 62: CD-HIT Pipeline
+# Chapter 63: CD-HIT Pipeline

 Let's take the `cd-hit` cluster exercise and extend it to where we take the proteins FASTA, run cd-hit, and find the unclustered proteins all in one go.
 First things first, we need to ensure `cd-hit` is on our system.
 It's highly unlikely that it is, so let's figure out how to install it.